A close up look at a lattice top apple pie. It is uncut.

 1. Meanwhile, in a small bowl, mix the ingredients for the glaze, until you have a smooth spread.

-2. When the pie is done, remove from the oven and spread the glaze, evenly, on top of the hot crust.
+2. Remove the pie from the oven and spread the glaze, evenly, on top of the hot crust.

 3. Bake for another 10 minutes.